Managing Sickness Absence Procedure

 4.10.2.
 It may be necessary for a line manager and/or HR to visit an employee at home or another mutually agreeable venue at a mutually agreed time.

 4.10.3.
-The manner in which each case of sickness absence is managed will be determined by the University on the basis of medical and other specialist advice, the views of the line manager and the person with overall responsibility for the Institute/Service Department within which the employee is employed and the views of the employee.
+The manner in which each case of sickness absence is managed will be determined by the University on the basis of medical and other specialist advice, the views of the line manager and the person with overall responsibility for the Faculty/Service Department within which the employee is employed and the views of the employee.

 5. Medical Assessment / Managing Referrals to Occupational Health